 LOS ANGELES URBAN LEAGUE CONVENES LEADERS AND ADVOCATES FOR THIRD ANNUAL STATE OF BLACK LOS ANGELES

-Left to Right: Los Angeles Mayor Karen Bass, Cynthia Mitchell-Heard, Los Angeles Urban League President & CEO, Dr. Michele Turner, Associate Vice President, Office of Business Diversity & Economic Opportunity, USC, Danny Bakewell Jr, Executive Editor and
+L to R: L.A.
+Mayor Karen Bass; Cynthia Mitchell-Heard, LAUL President & CEO; Dr. Michele Turner, Associate VP, Business Diversity & Economic Opportunity, USC; Danny J. Bakewell, Jr., Exec.
+Editor of the Los Angeles Sentinel, President & COO of The Bakewell Company.

 Cynthia Mitchell-Heard, Los Angeles Urban League President & CEO with D’Artagnan Scorza, Ph.D., Los Angeles County Anti-Racism, Diversity & Inclusion (ARDI), Executive Director of Racial Equality